LynnKirby/randtest31/README.md

 ## Usage

-`randtest31` has a few modes.
-Use `randtest31 --help` to see available RNGs.
+Use `randtest31 --help` to see the available RNGs and test modes.

 By default, output will be adjusted so that RNG values can be used by the test suites correctly.
 You can disable this and use the RNG values directly with the